collapsed-stacks/startups/questions/11253/is-it-time-to-pivot-or-stick.md

 - posted by: [Chiragh Dewan](https://stackexchange.com/users/9254789/chiragh-dewan) on 2016-10-01
 - score: 0

-<p>If you think that your existing business model is not sustainable and you've figured out the reason as well, it is time to pivot.
-Most of the businesses do the same. </p>
+If you think that your existing business model is not sustainable and you've figured out the reason as well, it is time to pivot.
+Most of the businesses do the same.

-<p>If you have any kind of reservation regarding pivoting, consider it as a part of the business cycle.
+If you have any kind of reservation regarding pivoting, consider it as a part of the business cycle.
 If you think that a software for manufacturing company has less business acquisition cost and better margins, go for it.
-But in which new side you do plan on going, do a thorough research about the market and your competition and have a clear plan as to how you can really differentiate from the existing players.   </p>
+But in which new side you do plan on going, do a thorough research about the market and your competition and have a clear plan as to how you can really differentiate from the existing players.

 ## Answer 11352